hchanmyae/interactive-layout/README.md

-# interactive-layout
+# Interactive Layout (JS, HTML, CSS)

-Best to open in window dimensions 1920 x 923 and 1536 x 869
+- Best to open in window dimensions 1920 x 923 and 1536 x 869
-View sample-home.mp4 for reference of the site layout.
+- View sample-home.mp4 for reference of the site layout.